 Civil processes are when you are served with legal papers, like , subpoenas, and arrest warrants.
 You can find these by getting in touch with the Sheriff’s office, by phone or online.

 All people registered as sex offenders are required to be registered and listed on either a national or state sex offender database.
 The people on these databases have been convicted in a court of law of a sex offense.
 You are able to see this information online, but remember that you can’t find the actual address, just the block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 Court Records include a case file that contains a court docket and all of the documents filed in your case.
 You are able to access the court records online, or at Clerk of Court in the county where the case was filed.

 Each state maintains records of someone’s criminal history.
 These state databases are all connected and you can track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It helps to know the county, and if it was in a different state, you might have to pay for a more comprehensive search.

 A criminal records search you can find out if a person has ever been arrested, charged or convicted for any of the following crimes: